linas/i370-bigfoot/docker/i370-bigfoot/scripts/README.md

 [Hercules 390 version 4](http://hercules-390.github.io/html/)

+It's not available on Debian, so its not installed here.

 ### Documentation
-* The [SA22-7201-08.pdf](SA22-7201-08.pdf) is a copy of the Enterprise Systems Architecture/390 Principles of Operation, Nineth Edition, June 2003
+* The [SA22-7201-08.pdf](SA22-7201-08.pdf) is a copy of the Enterprise Systems Architecture/390 Principles of Operation, Ninth Edition, June 2003

 * The [System 370 Reference Summary](System_370_Reference_Summary.pdf)